-- the existence of any conflict of interest to which the auditor is subject in relation to the scheme. - 78.
-An example Notice of Appointment and an example letter of Acknowledgement of Appointment are set out in Appendix 1. - 79.
+- 74. For the appointment to be effective, PA 1995 and the Scheme Administration Regulations requires the auditor to acknowledge receipt of the Notice of Appointment within one month of its date of receipt.
+The appointment is not effective unless and until this acknowledgement is sent by the auditor within the one month period.
+If the auditor does not acknowledge appointment within one month, the Notice of Appointment ceases to be valid.
+The trustees or managers will then need to provide a new Notice of Appointment. - 75.
+PA 1995 and the Scheme Administration Regulations also require the auditor to confirm in writing that he will notify the trustees or managers immediately he becomes aware of the existence of any conflict of interest to which the auditor is subject in relation to the scheme. - 76.
+An example Notice of Appointment and an example letter of Acknowledgement of Appointment are set out in Appendix 1. - 77.
 If the resignation, removal or death of a scheme auditor occurs, the Scheme Administration Regulations require that a new appointment be made within three months.
 Failure to appoint a new auditor within the three-month period may be a matter of material significance to TPR.
-If an auditor is requested to accept appointment after three months from the date when a previous auditor left office, or if there was no previous auditor appointed under PA 1995 and the scheme is not a new one, the breach will need to be noted and may need to be reported to TPR. - 80.
-There is no legal time limit for the appointment of a scheme auditor for new schemes (or schemes which no longer qualify for an exemption) but from a practical perspective the appointment should be made in sufficient time to enable the trustees' duties relating to obtaining audited accounts to be met. - 81.
-Where there is no statutory requirement for a scheme auditor, the trustees may nevertheless appoint an auditor, which must be done using the same statutory process as outlined above, with the following differences: - the appointment is as "professional adviser" rather than "scheme auditor"; - the eligibility and ineligibility rules in the Regulations do not apply to "professional adviser" appointments; and - the three month limit on vacancy in office does not apply.
+If an auditor is requested to accept appointment after three months from the date when a previous auditor left office, or if there was no previous auditor appointed under PA 1995 and the scheme is not a new one, the breach will need to be noted and may need to be reported to TPR. - 78.
+There is no legal time limit for the appointment of a scheme auditor for new schemes (or schemes which no longer qualify for an exemption) but from a practical perspective the appointment should be made in sufficient time 10 to enable the trustees' duties relating to obtaining audited financial statements to be met. - 79.
+Where there is no statutory requirement for a scheme auditor, the trustees may nevertheless appoint an auditor.
+A non-statutory auditor falls within the definition of the term "professional adviser" used in the Occupational Pension Schemes (Scheme Administration) Regulations, so the provisions relating to the appointment and removal of the scheme auditor (as discussed in paragraphs 69 to 78 above and 86 and 87 below) apply to the appointment of a non-statutory auditor, with the following differences: - the appointment is as "professional adviser" rather than "scheme auditor"; - the eligibility and ineligibility rules in the Regulations do not apply to "professional adviser" appointments; and - the three month limit on vacancy in office does not apply.